 Research is also done for the material of the enclosure.
 Although there are frequently used alloys that have proven themselves, there are also ideas for new materials with different properties that can offer new possibilities.
 For example, we are working on shape-memory alloys, which take on a predetermined shape through changes in temperature without the need for electronic control.

 The tasks of this subsection already provide a rough work plan.
-The concrete work on subsections is organized freely according to mutual agreement.
+The concrete work on subsections is organised freely according to mutual agreement.

-The basis for our work are the CubeSat standards, which limit the scope.
-Therefore, these, as well as our own research results, should be clearly summarized in the TUDSaT’s own Wiki.
+The basis for our work are the Cubesat standards, which limit the scope.
+Therefore, these, as well as our own research results, should be clearly summarised in the TUDSaT’s own Wiki.

 As soon as a (preliminary) decision can be made for an enclosure design, it will be drawn in CAD, unless there is already a freely available model for download.
 Depending on the results of the simulations and the requirements of other subsections, the model is iteratively improved.